lavishay-technion/ansible_shallow/03_playbooks/README.md

 - Python is interpreted dynamic programming language
 - Any programming language utilizes data-types, variables, conditions, loops, data-structures, classes, objects and Python is not an exception
-    - Unique feature of python is indentention
+    - Unique feature of python is indentation
     - Due to YAML being developed  with Python, it inherits those treats
     - Python can read/write/pass data, mainly values from YAML to YAML
 - Ansible was developed with Python programming language